 It’s wedding season – and weddings are fun!
-This year’s season began with the romantic and beautiful celebration of the marriage of Prince William to Kate Middleton.
-This elaborate event captured imagination and elicited thoughts on how to view weddings – which are the birth of a marriage – as about more than the perfect dress, beautiful flowers, a wonderful meal, and a great party.
+Weddings are the birth of a marriage – and are about more than the perfect dress, beautiful flowers, a wonderful meal, and a great party.
 Sometimes the excitement of getting engaged or planning a wedding can overshadow some of the more important issues about the decision to marry.
 Making the wedding more about a marriage is important!

 Engagement and marriage is one of the most significant psychological transitions in life.
 It involves more than just finding true love.
 Often engaged couples believe that their relationship will not experience the relationship problems other couples face.
 However, nearly half of marriages end in divorce so clearly this belief is incorrect in many cases.